 What is R Value?

 It is a standardized measurement used in the insulation industry to compare the performance of different materials.
+The R value per inch is crucial for evaluating the effectiveness of various rigid insulation materials, helping to enhance energy efficiency and meet building code requirements.
 It takes into account factors such as conductivity, thickness, and density of the insulation.
 The higher it is, the more effective the insulation is in insulating your home.

 Furthermore, it’s worth noting that the placement of insulation in your home can also impact its overall effectiveness.
 Proper installation of insulation, ensuring there are no gaps or compression, is essential to maximize its R value and thermal performance.
 Even the highest R value insulation will underperform if not installed correctly.